baileylockheart/stylus/README.md

 # Stylus Themes by Bailey Lockheart
-## Warning: The Threads ones are all out of date, I need to update them!!
 Stylus is a browser extension that allows you to change the themeing of a website!
 These are some themes that I've made!
 All you have to do is:

 - Install [Stylus](https://add0n.com/stylus.html)